Skin Cancer

 • Exposure to radiation or toxins

 The best way to lower your risk of skin cancer is by protecting your skin from the sun.
 Use sunscreen year-round and wear protective hats and clothing.
 Steer clear of tanning beds.
+Perform routine at-home skin checks in addition to skin cancer screening exams with experts at Absolute Dermatology & Skin Cancer Center.

 How is skin cancer diagnosed?